rpalovics/Alpenglow/docs/source/getting_started/3-five_minute_tutorial.rst

 Five minute tutorial
 ====================

-In this tutorial we are going to learn the basic concepts of using Alpenglow by evaluating various baseline models on real world data and then building a simple combined model.
+In this tutorial we are going to learn the basic concepts of using Alpenglow by evaluating various baseline models on real world data.

 The data
 --------